 The soldiers marching all along, like the tide, to make the combatant clutter, the brave-hearts of the country whose families were to shatter.
 Through the muddy terrains, to the harrowing valleys, they kept on marching chanting the song of bravery, one of him remembering his fiancé whom he is to marry.
 The night seemed endless … Continue reading The Soldier’s Boot

-The ambiguous Mr.Schrödinger, who claimed the poor pussy to be living dead! created a chaos in the Vienna valleys, only if he had not used the oxy ‘moron’ only if he hadn't dared!
+The ambiguous Mr.Schrödinger, who claimed the poor kitty to be living dead! created a chaos in the Vienna valleys, only if he had not used the oxy ‘moron’ only if he hadn't dared!
 Then went the cat, to be found missing, the deafening silence down the road, with its absent presence.
-Mr. Schrödinger … Continue reading !Oxy ‘Moron’!
+Mr. Schrödinger being a … Continue reading !Oxy ‘Moron’!

 “If death strikes before i prove my blood, I swear, I’ll kill death” These lines aptly glorify the bravery and the valour of a soldier.
 These unsung heroes have glorified our pages of history, not as individuals but as a country that has won or lost wars.
 They give up the pleasures of their home, … Continue reading Salute to the Indian Army